Lakeside Chautauqua

 • The President of the Lakeside Property Owners Association;

-• The chairperson of the Lakeside Chautauqua Foundation Board.
+• The Chairperson of the Lakeside Chautauqua Foundation Board

-The full Board meets quarterly in May and August and via Zoom in November and February.
-Members work throughout the year on committee initiatives.
-Elected directors can serve two consecutive three-year terms.
+The full Board meets quarterly.
+The May and August meetings are in person, and the November and February meetings are by videoconference.
+Directors work throughout the year on committee initiatives.

 Board Updates & News